jlov7/ASR-Copilot/docs/SECURITY.md

 - `.env.example` enumerates optional adapter tokens (`JIRA_TOKEN`, `SLACK_BOT_TOKEN`, `SERVICENOW_TOKEN`).
 - Secrets never checked into source control; gitignore `.env`.
 - Safe Mode prevents any adapters from reading `.env` unless user expressly disables it in UI and restarts backend.
+- Adapter mode changes persist to `.cache/adapter_modes.json` and are surfaced in the UI; Safe Mode keeps adapters in mock mode regardless of the saved preference.
 - Logs redact tokens via middleware; diagnostics exports omit secret-bearing environment variables.
 - Jira live adapter is constrained by configurable JQL (`JIRA_JQL_FILTER`) and `JIRA_MAX_RESULTS` to maintain a minimal read-only footprint when Safe Mode is disabled.